Undergraduate Course Catalog 2014-2015

 Archaeological Survey and Mapping in Belize

 A January-term course, Archaeological Survey and Mapping in Belize (ANTH 674), offers students hands-on training in survey and mapping techniques, as well as digital cartography using ArcGIS mapping software.
 This program is also administered by the COLA Center for Study Abroad and directed by Eleanor Harrison-Buck.
-For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit www.unh.edu/anthropology/belize..
+For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/study-abroad/program/belize-mapping.

 New Hampshire Teacher Program